AEYCEN/sweatControl/README.md

 ### Environment & Plugins

-SweatControl requires Python >= 3.10 on the machine in order to run.
+SweatControl does ***not*** require Python on the machine in order to run.
-First, create and activate an environment to run the application.
+First, create and activate an Python environment to run the application.
 Navigate in the `sweatControl` folder and run the following 2 commands:

 🐧 Linux:

-    python3 -m venv .venv
+    python3.11 -m venv .venv
     . .venv/bin/activate

 🪟 Windows:

-    py -3 -m venv .venv
+    py -3.11 -m venv .venv
     .venv\Scripts\activate

 (If you want to end the running environment, just enter `deactivate` inside the venv root directory)